 Phobias are irrational and perhaps extreme fears of situations or things that present no clear or present danger.
-A phobia can also be a fear of any situation that presents such a low risk profile that few people worry about it.
+A phobia can also be a fear of any situation that presents such a low-risk profile that few people worry about it.

-Phobias can interfere with work, social and family responsibilities.
+Phobias can interfere with work, social, and family responsibilities.
 This is a common reason people seek therapy to find relief from the distress of phobic reactions.

-Phobias effect about 4% to 5% of the U.S. population.
+Phobias affect about 4% to 5% of the U.S. population.
 Although this percentage may sound low, it still means a very large number of people suffer each year from fears and phobias.
 In Australia, it is estimated that over 2 million people will suffer from some form of anxiety, including specific phobias.

 Fears and Phobias